r57zone/Borderless-Gaming-Tool/README.md

 ## Setup
 1. Select the windowed mode and the required resolution in the game.
-2. Run the program, click "..." in the lower right corner.
+2. Run the program, click "..." in the bottom right angle.
 3. Select the game window and resolution.
 The list of resolution can be edited in the file "Resolutions.txt".

 ## Screenshots